MossGoblin/factorization/README.md

 **graph**

-The mail.html file is exported by the bokeh visualization library on each run.
+The mail.html file in the root folder is exported by the bokeh visualization library on each run.

+The 'output' folder contains pair of files, saved from previous runs - a .csv file and a .html file with the same names.
+The .csv files contains the collated data, the .html file is the graph itself.

-This file can be viewed by opening the following link:
+The main html file can be viewed by opening the following link:

 https://raw.githack.com/MossGoblin/factorization/master/main.html

 Keep in mind that every time I go through a new local run and push my changes to the repo, the main.html file will be replaced with the new version.

-If there is any other html file, it is most likely a file from a previous run that was renamed manually in order to be preserved between runs.
+The main.html file is always the same as the html file in 'output' with the latest timestamp.

+To view an html file from the output folder, do the following:

 To view such a file, do the following:

 1. Copy the link to the .html file from the repo - for example https://github.com/MossGoblin/factorization/blob/master/main_1000000.html
 2. Go to https://raw.githack.com and paste the link there
 3. Copy one of the resulting URLs, preferably the one for development, and open it in your browser.

-**csv**

-The csv files, if any are present in the repo, are in the 'csv_output_folder' folder.
-The file with latest date should match the data in main.html.
-To make sure, compare the range in the filename of the csv to the title of the graph, when you open it in your browser.

 ------